mmacedoeu/waldo-mmacedoeu/README.md

 Partition space and representation optimization could be done by dividing the work to a multi core computer or cluster of computers in order to get almost linear speedups.
 By representing the original image in a graph with data and responsabilities you can submit the problem to be solved in Distributed Dataflow graph processing systems like GraphX.
 But you can further optimize it's efficiency by using [Differential Dataflow](https://github.com/frankmcsherry/differential-dataflow/blob/master/differentialdataflow.pdf).
 With Differential Dataflow you also get perfomance due to [COST analysis](http://www.frankmcsherry.org/graph/scalability/cost/2015/01/15/COST.html).

+### Robustness and tradeoffs

+Since the problem is somewhat relaxed by detecting just cropped images on another image, other algorithms could probably be applied like [Parametric Image Alignment using Enhanced Correlation Coefficient Maximization](http://xanthippi.ceid.upatras.gr/people/evangelidis/george_files/PAMI_2008.pdf) which determine the translation transform with main advantages:

+*Unlike the traditional similarity measure of difference in pixel intensities, ECC is invariant to photometric distortions in contrast and brightness.
+*Although the objective function is nonlinear function of the parameters, the iterative scheme to solve the optimization problem is linear.
+In other words, a problem that looks computationally expensive on the surface and uses a simpler way to solve it iteratively.

+But since the problem itself is more simple than face detecting for example it means not using a feature based solution the problem itself could not be evolved to more complex ones.
+So I decided to stick with features based solution mainly for this while also gaining robustness using lossy images with quality as low as 10% and still have accuracy.

 ### Resilience to failures

 The immutability nature and functional approach makes it easy to resume faulty computations by storing and retrieving it's state on it's internal data store see: (https://github.com/frankmcsherry/differential-dataflow#fault-tolerance)